vitaliset/vitaliset.github.io/_posts/2024-11-17-evaluating-ranking-in-regression.md

 <p><div align="justify">The ranking metrics introduced here each provide are highly valuable, complementing one another depending on the specific context and problem at hand.
 Instead of striving for a single, universally applicable metric, it is often more effective to evaluate these metrics collectively.
 In practice, they tend to align and reinforce each other, offering a richer and more nuanced understanding of model performance.</div></p>

 <p><div align="justify">Moreover, I encourage you to tweak existing metrics or develop custom variations which can often uncover fresh perspectives on a problem.
 The ultimate goal is not merely to assign a score to a model but to ensure it aligns with the problem's objectives and delivers outcomes that are meaningful and actionable.</div></p>

-<p><div align="justify">$\oint$ <em>It is worth emphasizing that ranking-oriented metrics are especially relevant in domains like recommendation systems, where the primary objective is to provide an optimal ranking of items rather than precise predictions.
-By focusing on ranking quality, these metrics address the practical requirements of systems designed to prioritize user preferences and deliver highly relevant outcomes efficiently.
-I believe that adaptations of such metrics could also be highly effective for addressing the challenges in other domains.</em></div></p>

 ## <a name="bibliography">Bibliography</a>